 Risk factors for osteoporosis cannot be avoided.
 Some of them include being older or having a family history of the condition.
-Others like consuming alcohol, smoking cigarettes, exposure to environmental pollutants and taking certain medications can be avoided.
+Others, like consuming alcohol, smoking cigarettes, exposure to environmental pollutants, and taking certain medications, can be avoided.
 Until now, researchers have not identified how these exposures are linked with bone loss.

 According to Narayan Avadhani, a biochemist and senior author on the work, the process of bone degradation and rebuilding in normal individuals proceeds in a balanced way.
-Some people however, produce way more osteoclasts.
+Some people, however, produce way more osteoclasts.
 This then leads to osteoporosis and bone loss.
-He said that once mitochondrial functions are affected, it affects not only energy production but also triggers a stress signaling which induces overproduction of osteoclasts.
+He said that once mitochondrial functions are affected, it affects not only energy production but also triggers stress signaling which induces overproduction of osteoclasts.

 Avadhani’s lab examined the effects of mitochondrial dysfunction on various phenomena including liver disease and cancer.
-The researchers took a close look on how the problems with mitochondria had effects on a type of immune cell called macrophages.
+The researchers took a close look at how the problems with mitochondria had effects on a type of immune cell called macrophages.

 Macrophages are normally the immune system’s front line.
 They engulf and digest foreign invaders in the body.
 They can also diversify and transform into osteoclasts during the right circumstances.